terezka/line-charts/README.md

 # Line Charts

-An library for plotting line charts in SVG.
+A library for plotting line charts in SVG.
 Written in all Elm.
 See [demo.](https://terezka.github.io/line-charts/)

 ## Installation